Multilayer Correlation Clustering: INTRODUCTION

-It is known that \textsc{MinDisagree} is not only NP-hard~\cite{Bansal+02} but also APX-hard even if we consider the unweighted case (i.e., the case where the weights are all equal to $1$)~\cite{Charikar+05}.
+It is known that \textsc{MinDisagree} is not only NP-hard~\citep{Bansal+02} but also APX-hard even if we consider the unweighted case (i.e., the case where the weights are all equal to $1$)~\citep{Charikar+05}.
 A large body of work has been devoted to designing polynomial-time approximation algorithms for the problem.
-For the general weighted case, Charikar et al.~\cite{Charikar+05} and Demaine et al.~\cite{Demaine+06} independently proposed $O(\log n)$-approximation algorithms, using the well-known \emph{region growing} technique~\cite{Garg+96}.
-The approximation ratio of $O(\log n)$ is still the state-of-the-art, and it is also known that improving it is at least as hard as improving the $O(\log n)$-approximation for Minimum Multicut~\cite{Garg+96}, which is one of the major open problems in theoretical computer science.
-For the unweighted case, Bansal et al.~\cite{Bansal+02} presented the first constant-factor approximation algorithm, which has been improved by a series of works so far~\cite{Charikar+05,Ailon+08,Chawla+15,Cohen-Addad+22,Cohen-Addad+23}.
-Notably, the current-best approximation ratio for the unweighted case is $1.73+\epsilon$ for any $\epsilon >0$, which was very recently given by Cohen-Addad et al.~\cite{Cohen-Addad+23}.
-For more details, including approximation algorithms for other special cases or even generalizations, see Section~\ref{sec:related}.
+For the general weighted case, \citet{Charikar+05} and \citet{Demaine+06} independently proposed $O(\log n)$-approximation algorithms, using the well-known \emph{region growing} technique~\citep{Garg+96}.
+The approximation ratio of $O(\log n)$ is still the state-of-the-art, and it is also known that improving it is at least as hard as improving the $O(\log n)$-approximation for Minimum Multicut~\citep{Garg+96}, which is one of the major open problems in theoretical computer science.
+For the unweighted case, \citet{Bansal+02} presented the first constant-factor approximation algorithm, which has been improved by a series of works so far~\citep{Ailon+08,Cao+24,Charikar+05,Chawla+15,Cohen-Addad+22,Cohen-Addad+23}.
+Notably, the current-best approximation ratio for the unweighted case is $1.437+\epsilon$ for any $\epsilon >0$~\citep{Cao+24}.
+For more details, see Section~\ref{sec:related}.

-\subsection{Our contribution}
+\subsection{Our Contribution}